Iteam1337/mail-signature/README.md

  - [ ] Deploy to a .services site
  - [ ] Select address depending on selected office
  - [ ] Display the non-selected office in the "psst" text
+ - [ ] Google integration for auto-filling the details

 ## Contributing